BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_10.md

 - After having Florin handle the first pair, battle this pair of grunts (+2 Florin)
 - After having Florin handle the first pair, have Florin handle the second pair of grunts (-2 Florin)

+Note that choosing to expose Flora and let Florin attack the grunts locks you into the story route **Berserk Florin**, which will eventually grant (+20 Renegade Points).

 !dbattle(["Lee",:BLADESTAR_M,0], ["Lana",:BLADESTAR_F,0], "Dark Crystal Cavern")

 Continue.
 Florin will handle this pair of grunts himself if he did the previous two.